 This requires effective management of total system capacity and reliability planning, focusing on primary energy availability, maintenance, refurbishment and energy efficiency.
-Stretch targets need to be set while maintaining rigorous occupational health and safety standards.
+Stretch targets that ensure quality and continuity of supply need to be set while maintaining rigorous occupational health and safety standards.